Search

 Best for: Long-distance runners looking for both hydration and energy

-The SIS GO Isotonic gel was one of my favourites.
-It’s light, refreshing and easy to digest — perfect for those who struggle with gels that feel heavy or sticky.
+The SIS GO Isotonic gel remains one of my favourites, especially during longer training runs.
+It’s light, refreshing and easy to digest — perfect if you struggle with heavier gels.

-The isotonic formula means you don’t need to take it with water, so it’s super convenient on long runs when you’re on the move.
+Because it’s isotonic, you don’t need to take it with water, which makes it incredibly convenient when you’re on the move.

 • Flavour rating: 8/10